What are the Principles of Project Management?

 Any project management framework or methodology should be based on the specific requirements of the project.
 The project should be customized accordingly.
 The managers should never follow a methodology without considering the environment that they are operating in and the type and amount of work required.
 For example, a project with a time frame of 1 year should be based on a different methodology compared to one required to be done in 3 weeks.

 These are the 7 project management principles that every organization should incorporate into their processes.
 They are absolutely essential for the success of any project.
-You may learn these principles and a lot about project management, in the certified project manager, project management diploma, and mba project management online programs, which are offered 100% online by AIMS.
+You may learn these principles and a lot about project management, in the certified project manager, CPME project management certification, and project management diploma, which are offered 100% online by AIMS.